 It’s hard to not compare this to The Witness, Jonathan Blow’s take on Myst.
 While The Witness strives for a modern, sleek design, the puzzles quickly become even more obtuse and unclear than the worst puzzles in the Myst series.
 Obduction does a great job of communicating its mechanics and ideas and the execution of the solution that leaves the player musing over a problem.

 It’s great to see Cyan branch out into a new universe.
 They demonstrate their ability to craft interesting, engaging worlds with compelling ideas and new technology.
 The game signposts a lot of what is going on, but it doesn’t become clear until the final couple of hours.
 Everything comes together in a fascinating tapestry of multiple cultures colliding and a bizarre series of ecosystems.

-Where Obduction works better than Myst is that the world feels less contrived.
+Where Obduction works better than Myst is that the world feels more connected.
 Take the opening area where the ecosystems gradually builds upon each other in layers to create this obvious setup of how people live, eat, and relax.
-Myst always had cool environments, but they all felt like puzzle worlds instead of liveable places.
+Myst always had cool environments, but about one in four worlds would come across as uninhabitable.

 Myst probably trumps it in atmosphere.
 There was a sense of ambience in the sound design and music that this game doesn’t quite achieve.
 It’s also possible that the limitations of technology allowed for the lower fidelity images to give the world a greater sense of abstraction, which lends itself more to Myst’s other-worldly environment.

 That being said, Obduction provides something better than atmosphere: awe.
 The visual fidelity certainly contributes to this, but more than that it’s the superb art design that creates these beautiful, majestic moments where the bounds of what you think the game will be are opened up into something far grander and magnificent than you’d expect.